|

 of dollars given, the percentage of what was given against the total raised wouldnt

+look good."
 Although the foundation was doing a good job then, he says

 there should be no questions now.
 "Dick Blumenthal [state attorney general] said